The University of Chicago

 He previously was a research director at the INSERM (National Medical Research Institute) in Lyon, France until 2001, and professor at the University of Washington, Seattle (2001-2005).

-Professor Decety received a Ph.D. in Neurobiology from the University Claude Bernard (France) in 1989, and then completed a two-year postdoctoral fellowship in Sweden, at Lunds Lasarett (University Hospital) and at the Karolinska Hospital in Stockholm in the Departments of Clinical Neurophysiology and Neuroradiology.
+Professor Decety received a Ph.D. in Neurobiology from the University Claude Bernard (France) in 1989, and then completed a two-year postdoctoral fellowship in Sweden, at Lund University Hospital and at the Karolinska Hospital in Stockholm in the Departments of Clinical Neurophysiology and Neuroradiology.

-Jean Decety is a member of the Committee on Neurobiology and Computational Neuroscience, and a member of The Center for Integrative Neuroscience and Neuroengineering.
-He was the founder and Editor of the journal Social Neuroscience and serves on the editorial board of Neuropsychologia, Development and Psychopathology, as well as Frontiers in Emotion Science.
+Jean Decety is a member of the Committee on Neurobiology and Computational Neuroscience He was the founder and Editor of the journal Social Neuroscience and serves on the editorial board of Neuropsychologia, Development and Psychopathology, as well as Frontiers in Emotion Science.
 Jean Decety is the current president of the Society for Social Neuroscience.

 Research Interests and Skills